liamoconnor87/VisitGotham/README.md

 - The Dutch Navy Image is from [Retro Richie's Youtube file found on google image search](https://i.ytimg.com/vi/wBFHpG9AGzg/maxresdefault.jpg)
 - The image of Henry Hudson is from [History.com](https://www.history.com/topics/exploration/henry-hudson)
 - The image of 19th Century New York City is from [Things I Enjoy](http://thethingsienjoy.blogspot.com/2012/08/three-busy-port-cities-in-late-19th.html)
-- The image of 19th Century Judge is from [Skiner Inc.](https://www.skinnerinc.com/auctions/2513/lots/730)
+- The image of 19th Century Judge is from [Skinner Inc.](https://www.skinnerinc.com/auctions/2513/lots/730)
 - The image of 20th Century criminals is from [Vintage Everyday](https://3.bp.blogspot.com/-NpA8LEE7kME/WNwGxVs-dqI/AAAAAAACn4E/p2koovkHGGAJu4c-LylNxKFT5DukPPOrgCLcB/s1600/american-gangsters-1920s-30s-4.jpeg)
 - The image of the other 20th Century criminals is from [Hypness](https://www.hypeness.com.br/2017/04/serie-de-fotos-em-pb-capta-a-experiencia-de-ser-negro-na-chicago-dos-anos-1940/)
 - The image of Batman flying is from [Gizmodo](https://www.gizmodo.co.uk/2012/07/science-shows-that-flying-using-batmans-cape-would-definitely-kill-you/)